reshamas/reshamas.github.io/_posts/2020-06-11-data-umbrella-scikit-learn-online-sprint-report.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Two pull requests, an comment, and an issue submitted.. <br>Pair programming works! :)<br><br>Thanks so much <a href="https://twitter.com/reshamas?ref_src=twsrc%5Etfw">@reshamas</a> <a href="https://twitter.com/DataUmbrella?ref_src=twsrc%5Etfw">@DataUmbrella</a> <a href="https://twitter.com/MelissaFerrari_?ref_src=twsrc%5Etfw">@MelissaFerrari_</a> <a href="https://twitter.com/NoemiDerzsy?ref_src=twsrc%5Etfw">@NoemiDerzsy</a> for organizing &amp; <a href="https://twitter.com/amuellerml?ref_src=twsrc%5Etfw">@amuellerml</a> <a href="https://twitter.com/thomasjpfan?ref_src=twsrc%5Etfw">@thomasjpfan</a> <a href="https://twitter.com/adrinjalali?ref_src=twsrc%5Etfw">@adrinjalali</a> <a href="https://twitter.com/hug_nicolas?ref_src=twsrc%5Etfw">@hug_nicolas</a> for facilitating<a href="https://twitter.com/hashtag/scikitlearn?src=hash&amp;ref_src=twsrc%5Etfw">#scikitlearn</a> <a href="https://twitter.com/hashtag/opensource?src=hash&amp;ref_src=twsrc%5Etfw">#opensource</a></p>&mdash; Lauren Oldja (@urbanplans) <a href="https://twitter.com/urbanplans/status/1269357353008316417?ref_src=twsrc%5Etfw">June 6, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </p>

+## Adjustments for Next Sprint

+### Application Form: reminder for spam
+Remind participants that communication is sent from other platforms (Mailchimp, Eventbrite, etc) and it may go to spam.
+It would be good to keep an eye out on the spam folder or email the sprint organizer if they have not heard back.

+### Issues
+Add in a slide to explain to participants how to look for issues to work on.

+### Pair Programming
+Add in a slide explaining how pair programming works.

+### Second Pull Request
+Update slides / documentation to show how to submit a second PR.

+### Pair Partner
+Explore how to optimally match participants as pair partners based on experience.

 ---
 ## References